mvbalaw/GitWorkflow/README.md

 These are the Git workflow scripts we use.
-They came from [here][deadsimple] and evolved to the form you see below.
+They came from [here][deadsimple] and evolved to the form you see in the scripts directory.
 We added functions that 1) prevent you from getting latest if you have uncommitted changes, 2) remind you to work in a feature branch, and 3) automatically determine the remote branch associated with the current feature branch.

 ## Usage